mikolka9144/TTW/docs/ttw/Compile guide.md

     - Install [Git](https://git-scm.com/)
     - Install lime by typing `haxelib --global install lime` in any terminal program
 1. Download the project
-    - run ` git clone <repo-name> --depth 1` to download this template.
+    - run ` git clone https://github.com/mikolka9144/TTW.git --depth 1` to download this template.

         if you decide to just download files instead, make sure you have repo created with at least one commit